Ramperumaull/ATaRVa/docs/FAQ's.md

 <details>
-<summary><b>Whats the difference between --read-wide and --loci-wide mode?</b></summary>
+<summary><b>Whats the difference between --read-wise and --loci-wise mode?</b></summary>

-By default ATaRVa uses `--read-wise` mode which processes each read in BAM and stores required information, but in `--loci-wise` mode it processes TR loci based on the order given in the refernce BED file.
+By default, ATaRVa processes alignment files (BAM/CRAM) in `--read-wise` mode.
+In this mode, reads are processed sequentially in coordinate-sorted order, and all tandem repeat (TR) loci spanned by a read are analyzed together.
+Since long reads often span multiple nearby TR regions, this approach efficiently reuses read information across loci.
+The `--read-wise` mode is optimized for genome-wide analyses involving millions of TR loci and significantly reduces runtime compared to locus-by-locus processing.

-You should use the `--loci-wise` when your reference BED TR loci are sparsely scattered across genome, which can reduce the overall genotyping time.
+ATaRVa also provides a `--loci-wise`, which follows the conventional approach of processing TR loci individually.
+This mode is recommended for targeted analyses involving a relatively small number of loci (e.g., fewer than 500 regions), particularly when the loci are distributed across different genomic locations.
+For such use cases, `--loci-wise` can provide faster execution by avoiding the overhead of scanning reads genome-wide.

 </details>